aneesh-neelam/UEFI-SecureBoot-SignTool/README.md

 # UEFI Secure Boot sign tool

-The default signed Linux kernel on Ubuntu (>=16.04.x), Fedora (>=18) and perhaps on other distributions as well, won't load unsigned external kernel modules if Secure Boot is enabled on UEFI systems.
+The default signed Linux kernel on [Ubuntu](https://www.ubuntu.com/) (>=16.04.x), [Fedora](https://getfedora.org/) (>=18) and perhaps on other distributions as well, won't load unsigned external kernel modules if Secure Boot is enabled on [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface) systems.
-Hence, any external kernel modules like the Nvidia proprietary kernel driver, VirtualBox kernel driver etc. won't work.
+Hence, any external kernel modules like the proprietary [Nvidia kernel driver](https://www.nvidia.com/object/unix.html), [Oracle VM VirtualBox](https://www.virtualbox.org/)'s host/guest kernel driver etc. won't work.

 External kernel modules must be signed for UEFI Secure Boot using a Machine Owner Key (MOK).

 You can use the UEFI Secure Boot Sign Tool to sign kernel modules.
 This is useful if you can't or don't wish to disable Secure Boot on your UEFI-enabled system.

+### Usage

 Here, we use a X.509 Key Pair as the UEFI Secure Boot Machine Owner Key.

-### Usage

 You'll have to run the Signing Tool every time a kernel module is rebuilt or when a new kernel is installed.